aham-oudeis/Training/launch_school/RB120-OOP/Notes/interview_prep/oop.md

 Abstraction, Encapsulation, Polymorphism, Inheritance

 # What are the benefits?
--new level of abstraction
+* new level of abstraction
--avoid code duplication
+* avoid code duplication
--modularize code and thereby reduce dependencies
+* modularize code and thereby reduce dependencies
--the program easier to change and maintain
+* the program easier to change and maintain
--more flexibility with hiding various details of the program
+* more flexibility with hiding various details of the program